Terry Gilliam's unrealized projects: A Connecticut Yankee in King Arthur's Court

 It was reported in 1993 that Gilliam was going to direct a film adaptation of Mark Twain's A Connecticut Yankee in King Arthur's Court for Warner Bros. and producer Jerry Weintraub, with the script written by Robert Mark Kamen.
 The film got cancelled when financing fell through.

 A Tale of Two Cities

 In 1994, Gilliam attempted to make a film adaptation of Charles Dickens A Tale of Two Cities with Mel Gibson starring.
 However, Gibson dropped out of the project in favor of directing and starring in Braveheart (1995).
 After Gibson left the project, Gilliam replaced him with Liam Neeson and attempted to make the film for half the initial budget, but to no avail.
 Madeleine Stowe was also attached to the project.
 The film was ultimately shelved due to budget and casting reasons.
 Gilliam then made 12 Monkeys (1995) instead.
 When asked in 2009 if he still expressed interest in making the film, Gilliam replied, "Nah.
 That's dead.
 That's over."
+However, in 2014 he stated, "Tale of Two Cities, I think, is dead... unless Johnny Depp wants to do it.
+He's always been a possibility for that."